IVGI&GREBEN becomes the first professional dance company in Friesland (NL)

 In 2011, Ivgi&Greben received The Golden Mask Award in Moscow in the category Best Choreographer-Ballet / Contemporary Dance for this Is Not A Love Song, created for the Provincial Dances Theatre in Russia.
 The Golden Mask is the most prestigious theatre award in Russia.

-In 2014 and 2015 Ivgi&Greben worked as artistic leaders of the Rozbark Dance and Movement Theatre in Poland.
-The recreation of their successful production ‘This Is Not A Love Song’ was nominated as best production of the year.
-To develop audiences for contemporary dance in Poland, they created ‘I Give You My Heart’, a production presented in public spaces, in -and outdoors.
-They also initiated the festival, Rozbark in Motion combined with a training program for dancers and choreographers.
-Ivgi&Greben presented the company in Germany, France and The Netherlands.
+In 2014 and 2015 Ivgi&Greben worked as artistic leaders of the Rozbark Theatre in Poland.
+The recreation of their successful production This Is Not A Love Song was nominated as best production of the year.
+They also founded the festival, Rozbark in Motion combined with a training program for dancers and choreographers.
+Ivgi&Greben presented the Rozbark Theatre in Germany, France and The Netherlands.

 Ivgi&Greben created for Ballet Junior de Geneva, Tanzkompanie Theater St. Gallen, Tanzkompanie Konzert Theater Bern, CH; National Theatre Ballet, Prague Chamber Ballet, CZ; Ballett am Rhein, DE; It dansa, ES; Phoenix Dance Theatre, Scottish Dance Theatre, Scottish Ballet, GB; Szeged Contemporary Dance Company, HU; Balletto Teatro di Torino, IT; Dansgroep Amsterdam, Introdans, Scapino Ballet NL; Wroclaw Opera Ballet, PL; Korea National Contemporary Dance Company, SKR; Modern Dance Turkey, TR; Provincial Dances Theatre, RU; Skânes Dansteater, Norrdans SE.